Light Novel: The Devil is a Part-Timer! aka: Hataraku Maousama

 Both Emi and Suzuno in episode 8 after they both realize that they're both from Ente Isla.
 Their heated debate gets the attention of some passersby.

-Most of Emi and Maou's arguments start out or devolve into this eventually.
+Most of Emi and Maou's arguments start out as or devolve into this eventually.

 Haunted House: Emi, Chiho, and Suzuno visit one in episode 10.
 Despite having probably seen much worse, it scares all three girls.
 Emi later wonders who would create such a thing, while Suzuno thought she was prepared for stuff like that.
 All three are holding their face, probably in tears afterwards.